okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 Instead of a single recipe being sent to a server, we send a `cookbook`.

 ### How do you keep track of changes to the recipes?

+Cookbooks allow a way to package up the recipes and give it a version number and track changes.